biscotty666/Obsidian/Brian2/Atlas/Sources MOC.md

 ## A data view from the Sources folder
 This is a simple data view pulling anything from the **Sources** folder.

-> [!HINT]+ This data view 🔬 only renders in the free downloadable version.
-> If you are viewing this note on Obsidian Publish, you won't be able to see the magic unless you [download the kit](https://www.linkingyourthinking.com/download-lyt-kit).
-> Note: If you can see the table below, you have already downloaded the LYT Kit.

 ```dataview
 table tags